Agilo for Trac

-Its development was started in January 2007 by Andrea Tomasini while at agile42 and the first public version was released in January 2008.
+Its development was started in January 2007 by Andrea Tomasini while at agile42, and the first public version was released in January 2008.
 Since August 2011 it has been named to Agilo for Trac to emphasize its binding with Trac.

 Agilo is used in agile software development projects in all economic sectors who use the Scrum framework.
-The python application can be downloaded and used either as source tarball, python-egg, SaaS, a VMWare Virtual appliance or a Windows Installer.
+The python application can be downloaded and used either as a source tarball, python-egg, SaaS, a VMWare Virtual appliance or a Windows Installer.

 Version 0.8 is based on Trac 0.11, later versions on Trac 0.12.
 Starting from release 0.9.15 (1.3.15 PRO) Agilo for Trac is based on Trac 1.0.11.

 Agilo supports Scrum-Teams, ScrumMasters and Product Owners in running and coordinating agile software development projects.

 Reported users of Agilo include groups at Volkswagen, AT&T, Siemens, eBuddy, and Oracle Corporation.